alex1701c/EmojiRunner/README.md

 This plugin allows you to search, copy and  paste emojis/symbols.

-Additionally you can configure favourites, set the unicode version and enable/disable categories.
+Additionally you can configure favourites, set the unicode version, enable/disable categories and add custom emojis.
 If you don't have colorful emojis please try the solution from https://github.com/alex1701c/EmojiRunner/issues/1/

 ### Required Dependencies